iauger/County_Climate_Impact/README.md

 ### How to Run
 1. Set up your virtual environment and install dependencies
 2. **Optional:** authenticate with Google Cloud and set `project_id` and `dataset_id` in notebooks
+    - If you choose to skip this step then you can skip `Data_Acquisition` and `Data_Preparation`, instead start with `Data_Clustering` by loading the pre-cleaned acs training data
 3. Run notebooks in the following order:
    `Data_Acquisition` → `Data_Preparation` → `Data_Clustering` → `Weather_Data_Clustering` → `Data_Presentation`